AllenNeuralDynamics/one-liner/README.md

 Streaming using threads simplifies the problem of scheduling when certain functions would be call using strategies like a priority queue.
 Because sockets are explicitly _not_ threadsafe, each streamer thread instead creates its own PUB socket.
 To simplify connections on the client side, streams are aggregated together through a single socket such that the client only needs to know one address.
-Socket-to-socket communication is done using zmq's shared memory implementation (`inproc`).
+Socket-to-socket communication is done using zmq's same-process shared memory implementation (`inproc`).
 Creating this proxy makes the system threadsafe.

 <div align="center">